NJBIA Cannabis Panel Held with National Prohibitionist Kevin Sabet

 Legal NJ Cannabis Consumption Issues

-Mouzon acknowledged gummies are sweet, which is alluring to children.
+Mouzon acknowledged that gummies are sweet, which is alluring to children.
 Kolakowski said products are very strictly regulated by the state regarding what is and is not allowed.
-More education is needed as well, he said.
+More education is needed as well.

 Labor protection of cannabis users is an issue, Mouzon said.
 Rauls said that was not really addressed initially.
-Now many states say cannot hurt registered patients.
-She explained said the Jake Honig medical cannabis law has some exceptions while workers are generally protected.
+Now, many states say cannot hurt registered patients.
+She explained that the Jake Honig medical cannabis law has some exceptions, while workers are generally protected.

 Rauls said no test like a breathalyzer exists to detect impairment.
 Like a COVID test, it would solve a lot of problems.

 On the NJBIA cannabis panel, O’Beirne said millions of consumers will visit the state to consume.
-The Drug Enforcement Agency (DEA) claims 11 percent of the population consume cannabis.
-Due to the per square mile of people within an hour’s drive of Princeton, New Jersey’s market would be one of the world’s largest.
-If other states legalize which, many expect, the NJ market share will diminish.
+The Drug Enforcement Agency (DEA) claims 11 percent of the population consumes cannabis.
+Due to the number of people per square mile within an hour’s drive of Princeton, New Jersey’s market would be one of the world’s largest.
+If other states legalize, as many expect, the NJ market share will diminish.

 Mouzon said the $300 million in revenue from adult-use cannabis sounds too high because the underground market will not be diminished.
 O’Beirne said that was based on a 25 percent tax rate, and the referendum also has the state’s normal sales tax rate.

 Rauls said it is hard to say what the tax rate is.
-Mouzon explained the ideal to both get the industry to thrive and diminish the underground market is exceedingly difficult to balance.
+Mouzon explained that the ideal of getting the legal industry to thrive and diminishing the underground market is difficult to balance.

 Rauls acknowledged the Cannabis Regulatory Commission (CRC), which is supposed to regulate the industry, is held up in court.
 The same suit is holding up the decision on 24 licenses for medical cannabis